 Incorrect form for the bird dog exercise

 Your torso should be still and stable as you do the bird dog exercise, even if this means that you do not lift your arms and legs too far off the ground.
 It is better to do a couple of reps correctly than many reps incorrectly.

 Substitute exercises for the bird dog

 Between each rep, you can do fat cow.
 Round and arch your back alternately while rotating your hips.
 Then get into the child’s pose by sitting your hips back and extending your arms in front of you.
 You can also rest your hands along your sides to stretch the muscles you have just worked out.

 Different bird-dog exercises

 There are different modifications to this exercise.
-These can be substitute exercises for people who find the original bird dog too difficult.
+These can be substitute exercises for people who find the original bird dog too tricky.